 - Contact Dr. Zachary O’Hagan (Manager) to discuss whether your materials are within the scope of our collections.

 - Complete the gift agreement.

-- Package the material well and mail it to the Survey or bring it personally:
+- Package the material well and ship it or have us ship it to 1203 Dwinelle Hall, Berkeley, CA; or bring it personally to 1311 Dwinelle Hall.